systematic-magic/AgingPubMed/research_papers_html.rst

 Figures will most often be kept in one PDF.
 Occasionally, unusually large figures may be kept separately.

-- When all figures can be kept in one file, it should be named Supplementary Figures - Title case, blue and bold font.
+- When all figures can be kept in one file, it should be named Supplementary Figures - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_all_figs_dl.png
   	:alt: Supplementary figures all kept in file
   	:scale: 99%

-- When a single figure is kept in one file, it should be named Supplementary Figure N (“N” being the figure number) - Title case, blue and bold font.
+- When a single figure is kept in one file, it should be named Supplementary Figure N (“N” being the figure number) - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_one_fig_dl.png
   	:alt: One supplementary figure kept in file
   	:scale: 99%

-- When multiple, but not all, figures are kept in one file, it should be named Supplementary Figures N, N, N…, Supplementary Figures N–N (“N” being the figure number) or other similar variations - Title case, blue and bold font.
+- When multiple, but not all, figures are kept in one file, it should be named Supplementary Figures N, N, N…, Supplementary Figures N–N (“N” being the figure number) or other similar variations - :ref:`Title case<title_case>`, blue and bold font.

 **16.1.2.
 Supplementary Tables**

-- When all tables can be kept in one file, it should be named Supplementary Tables - Title case, blue and bold font.
+- When all tables can be kept in one file, it should be named Supplementary Tables - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_all_tables_dl.png
   	:alt: Supplementary tables all kept in file
   	:scale: 99%

-- When a single table is kept in one file, it should be named Supplementary Table N (“N” being the table number) - Title case, blue and bold font.
+- When a single table is kept in one file, it should be named Supplementary Table N (“N” being the table number) - :ref:`Title case<title_case>` blue and bold font.

 .. image:: /_static/suppl_one_table_dl.png
   	:alt: One supplementary table kept in file
   	:scale: 99%

-- When multiple, but not all, tables are kept in one file, it should be named Supplementary Tables N, N, N…, Supplementary Tables N–N (“N” being the table number) or other similar variations - Title case, blue and bold font.
+- When multiple, but not all, tables are kept in one file, it should be named Supplementary Tables N, N, N…, Supplementary Tables N–N (“N” being the table number) or other similar variations - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_mult_tables_dl.png
   	:alt: Multiple supplementary tables kept in file